Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesWar, US Revolutionary.
 A significant historical year for this entry is 1776.

 Location.
 40° 42.906′ N, 74° 2.251′ W. Marker is in Jersey City, New Jersey, in Hudson County.
-Marker is at the intersection of Grand Street and Washington Street, on the right when traveling east on Grand Street.
+It is in Paulus Hook.
+It is at the intersection of Grand Street and Washington Street, on the right when traveling east on Grand Street.
 Touch for map.
-Marker is in this post office area: Jersey City NJ 07302, United States of America.
+Marker is at or near this postal address: 226 Washington St, Jersey City NJ 07302, United States of America.
 Touch for directions.

 Paid Advertisement